 Milepost 30 after leaving the viewpoint.

 Still heading east on Highway 12 towards Helena.

 Interesting, yeah?
 Two different speed limits.
 It must be because of the winding road maybe.

 Now we get to the stop I was telling you about before.
 And a fascinating one it was.
 Last year at Oregon Flock and Fiber Festival I met a really nice wahine named Patti, from Montana, who was there as a vendor.
 We got to talking, and I told her that we were heading up to Montana in just a couple of weeks.
 She invited us to stop by her place in West Helena to see her shop; she even gave me, a perfect stranger, her cell phone number so that I’d be able to call when we got close.
-It meant going a bit out of our way on the way to Auntie’s place, but I figured if we didn’t stay too long we could still make it on time.
+It meant going a bit out of our way on the way to Auntie’s place, but…fiber!
+And I figured if we didn’t stay too long we could still make it on time.
 Anyway, at 70-75 mph most of the time, we were making good time.

 I called Patti (I’d already programmed her address into TryLook), and she came out and opened the gate for us.
 She was opening the shop just for us!
 I wanted to get some Montana yarn and fiber (to spin), but wasn’t prepared for the whole adventure!

 Patti owns Sweet Grass Wool and Wolf Creek Wools.
 Patti dyes her own yarn and sells it which is the Wolf Creek Wools part of the business.
 Sweet Grass Wool is fleece grown right there in Montana, and that’s what I was after.
 I wanted fiber and yarn that I couldn’t get locally.

 Patti’s shop is located in an old country church, which was moved there to her property.
 Which is an interesting combination with Patti’s house, which I’ll tell you about in a minute.

 Inside the shop.
 Be still my heart!
 Fiber overload!
 Sensory overload!